MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/automatic-seeding-secondary-replicas.md

 On an instance that becomes a secondary replica, once the instance is joined the following message is added to the SQL Server Log:

->Local availability replica for availability group 'AGName' has not been granted permission to create databases, but has a SEEDING_MODE of AUTOMATIC.
-Use the ALTER AVAILABILITY GROUP … GRANT CREATE ANY DATABASE command to allow the creation of databases seeded by the primary availability replica.
+>Local availability replica for availability group 'AGName' has not been granted permission to create databases, but has a `SEEDING_MODE` of `AUTOMATIC`.
+Use `ALTER AVAILABILITY GROUP … GRANT CREATE ANY DATABASE` to allow the creation of databases seeded by the primary availability replica.

 After joining, issue the following statement: